Crowned eagle (Stephanoaetus coronatus)

 Forest populations often hunt for monkeys, maintaining a more diversified diet beyond tropical rainforests, eating more antelopes (e.g. Kirk`s dik-dik (Madoqua kirkii) or grey rhebock (Pelea capreolus)) and hyraxes.

-Usually young animals and mature females are an easiest catch.
-The National Geographic film crew has recorded a material, in which the crowned eagle also hunts for water chevrotain (Hyemoschus aquaticus).
+Usually, young animals and mature females are the easiest catch.
+The National Geographic film crew has recorded material, in which the crowned eagle also hunts for water chevrotain (Hyemoschus aquaticus).

-As most African birds of prey, the crowned eagle does not migrate, spending most of its life on the trees.
+Like most African birds of prey, the crowned eagle does not migrate, spending most of its life on the trees.
 This species normally occupies a single territory for its whole life.
-However there is evidence of moving the boundaries of individual territories when the situation demands it.
+However, there is evidence of moving the boundaries of individual territories when the situation demands it.